mobile marketing strategy

 For your mobile strategy to work, your website needs to be user-friendly on any screen it is shown on.

-Make sure to position and size every element, from logo to menu to texts and headings, in a clear and aesthetic hierarchy.
+Make sure to position and size every element in a clear and aesthetic hierarchy, from logo to menu to texts and headings.

-After you make sure your website is as doing well on mobile, develop your goals and strategy.
+After you make sure your website is doing well on mobile, develop your goals and strategy.

 In order to achieve results with your mobile website, first, you need to aim.
 You won’t be doing that with a sniper rifle but with goals, SMART goals.